GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/database.md

 In this section, we will learn how to add a database to our Flask application.
 We will use SQLite as our database since it is lightweight and easy to use.

 ## Step 1: Adding to the configuration file
-1. It is good practice to keep you application configurations in a separate file.
-In a production deployment you would then override key values like passwords and access keys using environment variables.
-In `config.py` and add the following configuration to the DevelopmentConfig class:
+1. In `config.py` and add the following configuration to the DevelopmentConfig class.
+In a production deployment you would override key values like passwords and access keys using environment variables long with defining a ProductionConfig class.

 ```python